 Distance Education is for independent learners.
-Courses are offered via the Internet in a 100% online environment using the Blackboard platform.
+Courses are offered via the Internet in a 100% online environment using the Canvas platform.
 Students work from home or office to complete the course content.
 All competencies and knowledge presented is the same as the student would experience in a classroom based course.

 Alternative Delivery is anything other than the once or twice a week traditional classroom meeting.
 It includes 100% Online Learning or Distance Education, hybrids, video conference, and other condensed formats.
 These methods offer flexibility in scheduling while placing more responsibility for learning on the student.
-Online Learning and hybrid courses are taught using the Blackboard web-based delivery system.
+Online Learning and hybrid courses are taught using the Canvas web-based delivery system.
 Students are required to take an online learning assessment and have basic computer skills before registering for a hybrid or Distance Education course.